 Settlement prediction of single piles under axial loading is as important as the estimation of ultimate axial capacity which is the sum of ultimate total shaft resistance and end bearing resistance.
-Settlement control usually receives the most intention for geotechnical designers who usually have the difficulties in complying with the settlement requirements as specified in many design specifications or standards if there is no thorough understanding of the mechanism involved in the settlement analysis of single piles under axial loading.
+Settlement control usually receives the most intention from geotechnical designers who usually have difficulties in complying with the settlement requirements as specified in many design specifications or standards if there is no thorough understanding of the mechanism involved in the settlement analysis of single piles under axial loading.

 It would be very useful to develop a powerful but simple tool that could predict the pile load settlement curve in addition to estimating axial pile capacity.

 The widely-used methods for predicting settlement under axial load for a single pile can be categorized into three different types: (1) load transfer method; (2) elastic theory-based method and (3) finite element or finite difference method.

 The load transfer method was developed by Coyle and Reese (1966).
 In this method, the pile is divided into a number of segments.
 The movement of the individual pile segment at mid-height is estimated from load transfer versus pile movement curves (empirical t-z curves for shaft resistance and q-w curves for end bearing resistance) and the elastic axial deformation in an iterative manner for an assumed tip movement.
 The calculation proceeds up the length of the pile to obtain the load and displacement at the pile head.
 The pile load settlement curve can thus be constructed through a series of such calculations with different assumed tip movement values.